joarreola/ETAMessages/README.md

     - Add fetchActivity support.
     - Remove EtaAdapter references.
 Remove print and commented-out lines.
       Don't do UI updates if polling enabled.
+    - Pass in a userUUID: String argument to pollRemoteUser.fetchRemote().

   - ETANotifications.swift - New File